 Don’t hide behind anonymity.

+Be civil.
 We don’t agree on everything, and sometimes people say dumb things.
 You can voice your opinion and disagree with someone without insulting the person.

 Planet Princeton will delete comments that use bad language, comments editors consider racist, comments that are harmful to others (example is comments insensitive to others who are experiencing tragedy), and spam comments with links.
+Our commenting system holds comments with images and links for moderation before they are posted to avoid spam.

 Use one screen name only.